SebastianSimon/csv-parser/README.md

     [ "Rock'n'Roll", "4145" ],
     [ "Drum'n'Bass", "513" ], // Note the quotes were incorrectly escaped in the input [ "Reggae", "372" ] // Note it’s not "Reggae⟨SP⟩"
-    // Note no fourth empty row is included, because a linefeed at the end of the string is expected ],
+    // Note no fourth empty row is included, because a line feed at the end of the string is expected ],
   mappedRows: [
     {